Have you ever wondered how does your vehicle’s engine work or from where it gets the power source? The power source is the spark plugs simply.

 These miniature plugs provide electricity from one lead to another to produce the engine power.
 Hence, these are the components that keep your vehicle going smoothly.

-What is a Spark plug: Spark plug definition
+What is a Spark plug: What does Spark plug do?

 Spark plugs are small metallic devices that create electricity from the ignition of air/ fuel mixture in the chambers.
 That electricity creates an explosion that makes the engine produce power to run.